samuelgoto/proposal-block-params/README.md

 DocScript
 =========

-This is an early exploration of an extension to the JS language to enable a [DSL](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22) designed to manipulate the DOM.
+This is a **very early** exploration of an extension to the JS language to enable a [DSL](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22) designed to manipulate the DOM, highly inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) (i.e. they look ilke {}-trees rather than XML).

-The syntax is inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) (i.e. they look ilke {}-trees rather than XML).
+It is designed to intermingle well with [CSS to JS](https://speakerdeck.com/vjeux/react-css-in-js) and [HTML to JS](https://facebook.github.io/react/docs/introducing-jsx.html).

-It is designed to optimize for the trend to move [CSS to JS](https://speakerdeck.com/vjeux/react-css-in-js) and [HTML to JS](https://facebook.github.io/react/docs/introducing-jsx.html).
+Like Kotlin, it is designed to enable going back and fourth between the declarative code and the full set of imperative code (statements in addition to expressions).

-Like Kotlin, it is designed to enable going back and fourth between the declarative code and the imperative code.
+You can find a good analysis of alternatives [here](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22).

 This is currently prototyped as a transpiler.
 You can find a lot of examples [here](test/runtime.js).